RosettaCommons/documentation/PeriodicBoxMover.md

 TBA

 ### Liquid simulation related
-- All the example weights, options in xml, command line is provided in Part et al (2016).
+- All the example weights, options in xml, command line is provided in Park et al (2016).
 - Analyzing the result:
  One can calculate liquid properties such as "heat of vaporization", "density", "heat capacity", and so on, by processing the report\_scorefile.
 For an example analysis script, please contact to Hahnbeom Park (hahnbeom@gmail.com).